-We have executed the Master Declaration of Trust, in our capacity as trustee of each of the Funds, as of the dates set out in Section 1, "Name, Formation and History of the Funds".
-The Master Declaration of Trust sets out the powers and duties of the manager and the trustee of the Funds, the attributes of securities of the Funds, procedures for purchase, exchange and redemption of securities, recordkeeping, calculation of the Funds' income and other administrative procedures.
+We have executed the Master Declaration of Trust, in our capacity as trustee of each of the Funds, as of the dates set out under "Name, Formation and History of the Funds".
+The Master Declaration of Trust sets out the powers and duties of the manager and the trustee of the Funds, the attributes of the securities of the Funds, procedures for purchase, exchange and redemption of securities, recordkeeping, calculation of the Funds' income, and other administrative procedures.
 It also contains provisions for the selection of a successor trustee if we should resign and for termination of the Funds if no successor trustee can be found.
 We are not paid a fee in our capacity as trustee (as would be required if an outside trustee were hired), but are entitled to be reimbursed for any costs incurred on the Funds' behalf.
-The Master Declaration of Trust is amended each time a new fund is added.
+The Master Declaration of Trust is amended each time a new fund or series of a fund is created or terminated.